shub-vrm1988/devops.layman/class3-assigment/assignment.md

 PaaS(Platform as a service) provides a cloud-based environment for developers to build, test, and deploy applications

 SaaS(Software as a service)  provides a complete, ready-to-use software application over the internet.
+Example - Azure AD, most common example are Bank Clients who do not want to manage infra

 FaaS stands for Function as a Service, a cloud computing model where developers run small, event-driven code snippets (functions) without managing the underlying infrastructure, such as servers, operating systems, or web servers.
 The cloud provider automatically handles all infrastructure management, provisioning, and scaling, allowing developers to focus solely on their application logic.
 FaaS is a key component of serverless computing and offers cost-efficiency by charging only for the actual compute time used